Automotive Service Technology and Processes

 Who can I contact if I need personal consultation or advice before applying?

-For personal consultation or questions about the programme, admission, or application process, you can contact the study programme coordinator: astp(at)ostfalia.de (opens your email program), +49 5361 8922 21710.
+For personal consultation or questions about the programme, admission, application or enrolment process, you can contact the study programme coordinator: astp(at)ostfalia.de (opens your email program), +49 5361 8922 21710.

 Office hours: Monday to Friday, 9:00 AM – 12:00 PM (CET).